AxelXrest/flexihire.github.io/README.md

 <details>
 <summary><b>Download Dependancies:</b></summary>
-Verify you have node installed.
+Verify you have node installed:<br>
 ```bash
 node --version
 ```
-We will be using npm to install the dependancies required
+We will be using npm to install the dependancies required<br>
 ```bash
 npm install -g
 ```
-If the above command throws error then use
+If the above command throws error then use<br>
 ```bash
 npm install --force
 ```
-I had a problem as *Cannot find module '@google/generative-ai'*, if you also face it then run following command else skip this
+I had a problem as *Cannot find module '@google/generative-ai'*, if you also face it then run following command else skip this<br>
 ```bash
 npm install @google/generative-ai
 ```